yosefk/funtrace/README.md

 compiler wrappers.

 Once the program compiles, you can run it as usual, and then `killall -SIGTRAP your-program` (or `kill -SIGTRAP <pid>`) when you want to get a trace.
 The trace will go to `funtrace.raw`; if you use SIGTRAP multiple times, many trace samples will be written to the file.
-Now you can run `funtrace2viz` the way `simple-example/run.sh` does; you should have it compiled if you ran `simple-example/build.sh` or just `cargo build` (the trace decoder is a Rust program.) funtrace2viz will produce a vizviewer JSON file from each trace sample in funtrace.raw, and you can open each JSON file in vizviewer.
+Now you can run `funtrace2viz` the way `simple-example/run.sh` does; you should have it compiled if you ran `simple-example/build.sh` - or you could run `RUSTFLAGS="-C target-feature=+crt-static" cargo build -r --target x86_64-unknown-linux-gnu` (the trace decoder is a Rust program; this command compiles it into a static binary with no dependence on any shared libraries.) funtrace2viz will produce a vizviewer JSON file from each trace sample in funtrace.raw, and you can open each JSON file in vizviewer.

+Troubleshooting for first-time vizviewer issues:

+* If you see **`Error: RPC framing error`** in the browser tab opened by vizviewer, **reopen the JSON from the web UI**.
+(Note that you want to run vizviewer on every new JSON file, _even if_ it gives you "RPC framing error" when you do it - you _don't_ want to just open the JSON from the web UI since then you won't see source code!)
+* If **the timeline looks empty**, it's likely due to some mostly-idle threads having very old events causing the timeline to zoom out too much.
+(You can simply open the JSON with `less` or whatever - there's a line per function call; if the JSON doesn't look empty, funtrace is working.) **Try passing `--max-event-age` or `--oldest-event-time` to funtrace2viz**; it prints the time range of events recorded for each thread in each trace sample (by default, the oldest event in every sample gets the timestamp 0) and you can use these printouts to decide on the value of the flags.
+In the next section we'll discuss how to take snapshots at the time you want, of the time range you want, so that you needn't fiddle with flags this way.

 If you build the program, run it, and decode its trace on the same machine/in the same container, life is easy.
 If not, note that in order for funtrace2viz to work, you need the program and its shared libraries to be accessible at the paths where they were loaded from _in the traced program run_, on the machine _where funtrace2viz runs_.
 And to see the source code of the functions (as opposed to just function names), you need the source files to be accessible on that machine, at the paths _where they were when the program was built_.
 If this is not the case, you can remap the paths using a file called `substitute-path.json` in the current directory of funtrace2viz, as described below.